How to Build a Rain Garden

 A rain garden is a special type of garden, designed to collect stormwater runoff from a roof, driveway or other impervious surfaces.
 Rather than rushing off into a storm sewer or a local waterway, the rainwater collects in a shallow depression in your yard.
 This area is planted with native grasses and wildflowers that are specially selected for their ability to gradually absorb and filter stormwater.

-Hydrangea arborescens Annabelle in bloomThis hydrangea (Hydrangea arborescent 'Annabelle') is a native species well-suited to a rain garden planting.
+Hydrangea arborescens Annabelle in bloomThis hydrangea (Hydrangea arborescent 'Annabelle') is a North American native species that happily tolerates damp soils, making it well-suited to a rain garden planting.

 Once you've identified the new garden's location, remove the sod and dig a shallow depression approximately 6" deep.
 Slope the sides gradually from the outside edge to the deepest area.
 Use the soil that you remove to build up a slightly raised area on the lowest side of the garden.
 This berm will help contain the stormwater and allow it to percolate slowly through the rain garden.